minimaltheme/minimaltheme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Minimal Theme.
+A starter theme called Minimaltheme.

 == Description ==

-Mininal Theme offers you a minimalist, modern and clean design.
+Mininaltheme offers you a minimalist wordpress theme with modern and clean design.

 Sometimes it takes more time and energy to choose a theme, to adjust a lot of settings, to deal with plugins than to create content.
-Focus on your content, we make the theme!
+Focus on your content, we make your minimal theme!

 == Installation ==